Aidan-acad/Melting_Pot_RoR2/Release/README.md

 	Adjusted vfx.
 	Hopefully fixed mp inconsistencies
 	Added RPC command to call dot on server instead of client.
+	Changed DoT on self to non-lethal damage, added a 0.01 second cd to self burn application to hopefully stop multi-abilities, looking at you Miner R, from one-shotting the player
+	Rewrote to hopefully sort MP desync
 --Lead Fetters--

 	Added tier 1 item lead fetters
 	Lowered fall speed and growth.
+	Fixed issue with enemies in void fields causing errors when checking for character motors.

 --Midas Cosh--